MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bringup/uefi-requirements-that-apply-to-all-windows-platforms.md

 ## UEFI Arm multiprocessor startup requirements

 Microsoft has developed a protocol for starting multiple Arm cores on a multi-processor UEFI platform.
 This protocol is required by Windows on Arm platforms that don't support the [Power State Coordination Interface (PSCI)](https://developer.arm.com/documentation/den0022/latest).
 Platforms that do support PSCI must not use this protocol.
+For more information about this protocol, see the [Multiprocessor startup on UEFI Arm-based platforms](https://cdrdv2.intel.com/v1/dl/getContent/772757) document on the ACPI Component Architecture (ACPICA) Web site.

 ## Platform setup requirements